Thursday, 28 November 2013

 'In the woods - embraced, lightened, united in joy - injoynted - to joint, and joy - and freed, the chirping of the birds - tommelise too - creates a trembling silence.'

-Joyce provided an extraordinary note on the ‘ii’ at the end, which were only added at galley stage in 1938:
+Joyce provided an extraordinary note on the ‘ii’ at the end, which was only added at galley stage in 1938:

 'ii - two little birds - male and female, announced by the Norwegian name of a single little bird - tommelise, which in English forms a combination of Tommy and Lisa.
 Probably the shortest sentence in all of literature - the last prayer of the two birds huddled together, uttering their tiny, joint prayers, the two dots on the 'i', and affirming their identity before the entire astonished universe.'